apertamono/nerdy-naming-schemes/README.md

 |[Tokens.txt](themes/Tokens.txt)|Cryptocurrency tokens|316|
 |[UN.txt](themes/UN.txt)|United Nations organs and agencies|40|

-Themes to be added later: Shakespeare characters, human genes (very long list), minerals, biological species in various categories (difficult if you don't want to use the Latin names).
+Themes to be added later: Moons of the solar system, minerals, Shakespeare characters, Quran chapters, members of the Académie française, ancient kings and emperors, human genes (very long list).
 If you want to add a list, please make a pull request with the new file.
 I will add the description here.

 ## History

 This collection wasn't started in an office.
 Do you remember playing **Sid Meier's Alpha Centauri**?
 One of the things that made it an epic game was the characters of the faction leaders, *divided not by nationality, but by ideology*.
 The city names, on the other hand, were not as distinctive.
 It felt like they were all created by a 19th-century poet.
 Besides, I needed more names on big maps.
 So I created my own city names, using semantic domains that seemed suitable for each faction.

 The **themes** folder contains the thematic lists in plain text, plus some comments at the start of the file.
 See the **basenames** folder [in the original *namenlijsten* repo](https://github.com/ProkhorZ/namenlijsten) for the faction files that you'd put in the Alpha Centauri folder.
 Those lists were a mixture of Dutch and English.
-This repo is going to be a general collection of thematic word lists in English, not limited to Alpha Centauri factions.
+This repo is a general collection of thematic word lists in English, not limited to Alpha Centauri factions.

 ## Other collections